Blanche Dillaye: Early years and education

-She was educated at Miss Mary L. Bonney and Miss Harriette L. Dillaye's school (later known as the Ogontz College; still later, known as Penn State Abington) for young ladies.
+She was educated at Miss Mary L. Bonney and Miss Harriette L. Dillaye's school (later known as the Ogontz School for Young Ladies; still later, known as Penn State Abington) for young ladies.
 In the school, as had been the case from early childhood, Dillaye evinced a talent for drawing, and a genuine artistic appreciation of pictures.
 So marked was her ability and so strong her desire to be an artist, that she was allowed to devote a year to the study of drawing.
 She went abroad, but her final work came in connection with the Philadelphia Academy of Fine Arts.

+After returning from abroad, she taught in a young ladies' school in Philadelphia.
+This enabled her to study at the Pennsylvania Academy of the Fine Arts in Philadelphia from 1877 to 1882, under painter Thomas Eakins.

+She traveled to Paris, and studied under Leandro Ramón Garrido.